 You can still use castor oil and reap its benefits with a mild carrier oil like coconut oil.

-Clean your scalp with a gentle shampoo before you use a derma roller for your hair.
+Clean your scalp with a gentle shampoo before using a derma roller for your hair.

 Ensure that your shampoo is effective enough to clean your scalp of accumulated dirt, pollution, and excess oil.